 Using tags on Github Pages

-First of all, I do not have any solution for automatically creating tag pages automatically when they’re referenced.
-I’m not sure there’s any solution to that at all, but a shell script can trivially fill that gap.
+First of all, I do not have any solution for automatically creating tag pages as they’re referenced.
+I’m not sure that’s possible at all, but a shell script can trivially fill that gap.
 Once you accept that limitation the rest is fairly easy.

 You’ll need a /_layouts/tagpage.html